Spend the month of May studying in Belize, Central America...

 During these four weeks in Belize, students will take two courses and earn six credits.

-UCOR 121 - Biology - Biodiversity / BIOL 395 - Selected Topics - Biodiversity (fulfills: CORE Science Natural Science and upper-level science elective)
+UCOR 121 - Biology - Biodiversity / BIOL 393 - Biodiversity - Belize (fulfills: CORE Science Natural Science and upper-level science elective)

 This course will explore the biodiversity of the Lower Dover Field Station and surrounding areas by examining the diversity of life, and the evolutionary, ecological, and cultural processes that sustain its existence.
 Field studies will focus on plants, small mammals, fish, birds, and reptiles.
 Through readings, onsite lectures, field data collection, laboratory analyses, and field trips, a greater insight and understanding of the interrelated ecology of this area will be developed.